 Where are you located?

 The Community Counselling Centre of London is located in the Good News Church at 476 Clarke Rd.
-Our Exeter Centre is located at the Trivitt Memorial Anglican Church, 364 Main Street South.
+Our Exeter Centre is located at the Trivitt Memorial Anglican Church, 264 Main Street South, Exeter, ON.

 You are located in a church.
 Does this mean I need to be affiliated with a religion to access counselling?